Shivanilarokar/DSA-Questions-/README.md

     # Your function implementation
 ```

+## Deprecated Functions

+- The following functions have been removed and are no longer available:
+  - `new_function(new_parameters)`
+  - `old_function(parameters)`

+Users are encouraged to utilize other available functionalities for improved performance and ease of use.

 ## Contributing

 We welcome contributions!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.